GoogleChrome/web.dev/src/site/content/en/learn/accessibility/motion/index.md

  tab: 'js,result'
 } %}

-## Reduced motion media query
+## Use media queries

-In addition to being selective about your animations, giving your users options to pause, stop, hide movement, and avoiding infinite animation loops, you may also consider adding a movement-focused media query.
+In addition to being selective about your animations, giving your users options to pause, stop, hide movement, and avoiding infinite animation loops, you can also consider adding a movement-focused media query.
 This gives your users even more choice when it comes to what is displayed on the screen.

-### Prefers reduced motion
+### `@prefers-reduced-motion` {: #prefers-reduced-motion}

 Similar to the color-focused media queries in the [color module](/learn/accessibility/color-contrast), the @prefers-reduced-motion media query checks the [user's OS settings](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-reduced-motion#user_preferences) related to animation.

 <figure>
-  {% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/THGrOrf3wJxPZWDJAcZx.png", alt="MacOS Display settings UI.", width="800", height="580" %}
+  {% Img src="image/VbsHyyQopiec0718rMq2kTE1hke2/THGrOrf3wJxPZWDJAcZx.png", alt="MacOS Display settings UI, where Reduce motion is turned on.", width="800", height="580" %}
-<figcaption>On MacOS, a user can set <strong>Reduce motion</strong> in Settings > Accessibility > Display.
-It's up to developers to build products which respect this setting.</figcaption>
 </figure>

 A user may set display preferences to reduce motion.
+These settings are different across operating systems, and may be framed positively or negatively.
-With [@prefers-reduced-motion](/prefers-reduced-motion/), you can design a site which respects this preference.
+With [@prefers-reduced-motion](/prefers-reduced-motion/), you can design a site which respects these preferences.

 {% BrowserCompat 'css.at-rules.media.prefers-reduced-motion' %}

+On MacOS and Android, the user turns the setting on to reduce motion.
+On MacOS, a user can set **Reduce motion** in Settings > Accessibility > Display.
+Android's setting is **Remove animations**.
+On Windows, the setting is framed positively as **Show animations**, which is on by default.
+A user must turn this setting off to reduce motion.

+{% Aside %}
+As each UI uses different language, consider still [allowing users to choose for themselves](#allow-user-choice), rather than guessing how much animation is too much.
+This may differ on a situation-by-situation basis.
+{% endAside %}

 {% Codepen {
  user: 'web-dev-codepen-external',